hippie68/pkgrename/README.md

           --disable-colors       Disable colored text output.
       -f, --force                Force-prompt even when file names match.
       -h, --help                 Print this help screen.
+      -l, --language LANG        If the PKG supports it, use the language specified by language code LANG (see --print-languages) to retrieve the PKG's title.
       -0, --leading-zeros        Show leading zeros in pattern variables %app_ver%,
                                  %firmware%, %merged_ver%, %sdk%, %true_ver%,
                                  %version%.